An Inclusive Notion of Text: Taxonomy of text extensions

 \paragraph{Baseline: Written language.}

-The conservative, de-facto approach to text in NLP is "text as written language": parts of source documents that contribute to grammatical sentences constitute the primary modeling target, whereas non-grammatical elements are considered noise and potentially discarded.
-This tradition is persistent throughout the history of NLP, from classic NLP corpora \cite{ontonotes, ptb} and core NLP research, to modern large-scale unlabeled corpora used for model pre-training \cite{bookscorpus, c4, wikitext}, language models \cite{bert, gpt3} and benchmarks \cite{glue}.
-While focus on text as written language is justified for grammatical and formal semantic analysis, for other use cases it proves limiting, and below we survey the emerging inclusive approaches to text that exploit non-linguistic signals to boost the performance and to enable new applications of NLP.
+The conservative, de-facto approach to text in NLP is "text as written language": parts of source documents that contribute to grammatical sentences are the primary modeling target, whereas non-grammatical elements are considered noise and potentially discarded.
+This tradition is persistent throughout the history of NLP, from classic NLP corpora \cite{ptb, ontonotes} and core NLP research, to modern large-scale unlabeled corpora used for model pre-training \cite{bookscorpus, wikitext, c4}, language models \cite{bert, gpt3} and benchmarks \cite{glue}.
+While focus on text as written language is justified for grammatical and formal semantic analysis, for other use cases it proves limiting.
+In the following Section we survey the emerging inclusive approaches to text that exploit non-linguistic signals to boost the performance and to enable new applications of NLP.